estebanuri/face_cam/python/FIX_v4l2loopback.md

 https://webcamtests.com/

-If you should be able to see the Dummy video device in the list.
+You should be able to see the Dummy video device in the list.